nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

 	plan_id = 3 AND start_date >= '2020-01-01' AND start_date <= '2020-12-31'
 ```

-9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?
+**9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?**

 ```sql
 WITH free_trial_table AS